Bsilagunes/flutter-taslak/README.md

 •	Enhanced Communication: FMS facilitates seamless communication between airlines, flight crew, and passengers, ensuring timely updates and notifications throughout the travel journey.
 In summary, Flight Management System is a comprehensive solution that revolutionizes airline operations and passenger experience, offering a range of features designed to optimize efficiency, convenience, and satisfaction in air travel.

+Pilot-Specific Fingerprint Authentication System:

+This feature is one of the integrated security measures in the aircraft application.
+It provides pilots with access to the application using fingerprint authentication.
+This ensures that only authorized pilots can access the application and view flight data, routes, and other sensitive information.
+The fingerprint system verifies the identity of pilots and allows them to securely log into the application.

+Emergency Alert System:
+This feature provides emergency notifications in unexpected situations and during pilot changes.
+For example, in case of a pilot experiencing sudden illness or requiring replacement due to an emergency, the application quickly notifies other pilots and relevant individuals.
+This enables the aircraft crew to quickly organize and ensure flight safety.

+Explanation:

+•	The code defines two classes: FlightRoute and Pilot, representing flight routes and pilots respectively.
+•	FlightRoute class has two private member variables departureAirport and arrivalAirport to store the departure and arrival airports.
+•	Pilot class has a private member variable name to store the pilot's name and a vector assignedRoutes to store the flight routes assigned to the pilot.
+•	The FlightRoute class constructor initializes the departure and arrival airports.
+•	Getter methods are provided in both classes to retrieve the departure and arrival airports for FlightRoute and the pilot's name and assigned routes for Pilot.
+•	In the main() function, a Pilot object named pilot is created with the name "Captain John", and two FlightRoute objects route1 and route2 are created with departure and arrival airport codes.
+These routes are then added to the pilot object using the addAssignedRoute() method.
+•	Finally, the pilot's information and assigned routes are displayed using cout statements.